 On June 9, 2020, RGA issued 3.15% Senior Notes due June 15, 2030, with a face amount of \$600 million.
 This security has been registered with the Securities and Exchange Commission.
-The net proceeds were approximately \$593 million and will be used in part to repay the Company's \$400 million 5.00% Senior Notes due in 2021, and the remainder will be used for general corporate purposes.
+The net proceeds were approximately \$593 million and were used in part to repay the Company's \$400 million 5.00% Senior Notes that matured in June 2021, and the remainder was used for general corporate purposes.
 Capitalized issue costs were approximately \$5 million.